Using LinkedIn requires the consumption of time. And, we all know that time is money. It does not however have to overwhelm you.

-- Request focused recommendations
+- Request focused recommendations.

 - Endorse a few LinkedIn connections where you can.

-- Make a LinkedIn Status update publicly thanking your network for engaging with you, where you can
+- Make a LinkedIn Status update publicly thanking your network for engaging with you, where you can.

-- Share links to books or other website articles that are relevant to who you are and what you do
+- Share links to books or other website articles that are relevant to who you are and what you do.

-- Review the Who Has Viewed your Profile Page
+- Review the Who Has Viewed your Profile Page.

 Thursday (15 Minutes)

-- Give Recommendations (requested or not)
+- Give Recommendations (requested or not).

-- Ask more professional connections to connect on LinkedIn (Search your client and partner LinkedIn company Pages for people you know)
+- Ask more professional connections to connect on LinkedIn (Search your client and partner LinkedIn company Pages for people you know).

-- Send private messages to direct contacts and group contacts and engage in relevant conversations
+- Send private messages to direct contacts and group contacts and engage in relevant conversations.

-- Introduce your friends to others in LinkedIn – This is a powerful give feature.
+- Introduce your friends to others on LinkedIn – This is a powerful give feature.
 (FYI – I often include the LinkedIn Public Profile URL in my emails to my contacts when introducing them to other contacts who are on LinkedIn.)

 Friday (15 Minutes)